rsimac/aav_extension/README.md

 1. At your local disk, create the folder named `extension`
 2. From this Github repository, download all of the files from the folder [extension](./extension) into your local folder.
 3. From Chrome web browser, follow the instructions on installing local Extensions: https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked

+## Troubleshooting
+This script acts only on "Pilot Data" and "Submit FREP" pages.
+The script activity can be confirmed by pressing F12 while at those pages and observing the output of the Console tab within the Development Tool window pane.
+The Console should contain the line starting with: `starting aav prefill extension`.
+That confirms the script is installed and started.

+If there are any error below above message, feel free to send me a message on our AAV Forums, I'll be glad to help.